Elehuris Montero Preview, Player Props: Rockies vs. Dodgers

 Elehuris Montero At The Plate

-- Montero is hitting .242 with 14 doubles, two triples, seven home runs and 13 walks.
+- Montero has 14 doubles, two triples, eight home runs and 13 walks while batting .247.

-- In 55.8% of his 77 games this season, Montero has picked up at least one hit.
-He's also had 15 multi-hit games.

-- He has gone deep in seven games this season (9.1%), leaving the park in 2.5% of his chances at the plate.
+- Montero has picked up a hit in 56.4% of his 78 games this year, with multiple hits in 20.5% of those games.

-- Montero has an RBI in 25 of 77 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- Montero has picked up an RBI in 33.3% of his games this year, with more than one RBI in 9.0% of his games.
+He has also produced three or more runs in two contests.

-- In 27 of 77 games this season, he has scored, and five of those games included multiple runs.
+- In 28 of 78 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.